-Petroleum gas exports account for 15% of Nigeria’s total exports and that gives the country a 2.6% share of a worldwide export market that is worth $287 billion annually.
+Petroleum gas exports account for 13.9% of Nigeria’s total exports ($5.89 billion) which ranks the African nation 11th of global exporters of a worldwide export market that is worth $299 billion annually.

-Cocoa production is also important to the Nigerian economy as it’s the primary agricultural export of the country.
+Cocoa production is also important to the Nigerian economy since it’s the top agricultural export.

 - Nigeria is the most populous country in Africa.
 And with approximately 160 million people living there it has almost twice as many people as the second most populous African country, Ethiopia, which has 84 million inhabitants.

 - Nollywood is the the nickname for the Nigerian movie industry.
 It is ranked as the second largest producer of movies, producing up to 200 every week.
 Although this is behind Bollywood in India, it’s ahead of Hollywood in production numbers!